chernousov-m/chernousov-m.github.io/content/blog/backport.md

 ---
-title: Backporting newer SwiftUI APIs.
-Part I
+title: Backporting newer SwiftUI APIs
 date: 2025-02-23
 description: Today we'll find a way to use a couple of newer SwiftUI APIs in earlier versions of the operating system.
 ---